 successful at what they choose to do or be

-As I age I find it more-and-more difficult to understand people.
-I don't know whether they're prudes, ignorant, small minded, stupid or zealots.
+As I age, I find it more-and-more difficult to understand people.
+I don't know whether they're prudes, ignorant, small minded, stupid, or zealots.
 Parents complained to the Sesame Street producers that Katy Perry’s Outfit was to risque for the program.
 See "Only in the Mind of the Beholder" in my currents.
 The dress she was wearing was about the same as a typical figure skater’s outfit, except it was perhaps a bit longer.
 They, the parents, complained that it was inappropriate for children of Sesame Street age.
 You can view the sequence of Katy Perry on Sesame Street - on YouTube.

 The point being that young children and toddlers don't see the world as adults do.
 The fact is they have no concept of sex and what risque is all about.
-By the time a child would view the outfit Perry wore as risque they wouldn't be watching Sesame Street.
+By the time a child would view the outfit Perry wore as risque, they wouldn't be watching Sesame Street.

-It make one wonder if their child (parents that complained) go to the beach or community swimming pools or their own pool for that matter.
+It makes one wonder if their child (parents that complained) go to the beach or community swimming pools or their own pool for that matter.
 Do these parents prevent the children from watching figure skating, gymnastics, the circus, ....
-I could go on-and-on naming typical events where the participants are minimally dressed and not considered risque.
+I could go on-and-on, naming typical events where the participants are minimally dressed and not considered risque.
 Maybe we should forbid cheer leading!
 I think that risque is in the mind of observer.
 I guess what really bothers me is that it seems like even the most innocuous things or words offend someone.
 I worked at a place where the boss’s secretary didn't like the word “gal,” so it was forbidden to be used.
-If parents really are so concerned about what their children see on TV then they should complain about the commercial where kids are behaving badly and the parent is smiling.
+If parents really are so concerned about what their children see on, TV then they should complain about the commercial where kids are behaving badly and the parent is smiling.

 Pi’s Axiom “You cannot hide or hide someone from life, it happens.”

 I believe when parents over-react to many things they actually hurt their children.
 As parents of four, we strove to impart the necessary values and knowledge that would provide our children with the skills to be successful adults and good citizen.
-I have observed, both as a child and adult, that parent that TRY (try is a failing word) to hide or prevent a child from seeing or doing something, it will only make it more appetizing to the child.
+I have observed, both as a child and adult, that parent that TRY (try is a failing word) to hide or prevent a child from seeing or doing something, only makes it more appetizing to the child.
 They will find ways to see or do whatever has been restricted.
 While we allowed out children a great degree of freedom to choose, view and do, we did set limits.
 Make no mistake, in the end children have to take some of the responsibility, if not all for the way they turn out.Rules